 1. YOU CAN SLEEP IN (-ish).
 Since I now push out class handouts, create activities, and share websites digitally, I no longer have to beat my colleagues to the photocopier.
 Which may or may not be working.
 Before going paperless,

-Murphy’s Hughes’ Law dictated that a class set of 25 handouts would mirror a hostage negotiation. (“You seem frustrated; on the count of three, just back away from the master copy, and I’ll slowly walk away.”)
+Murphy’s Hughes’ Law dictated that a class set of 25 handouts would mirror a hostage negotiation. (“You seem frustrated; on the count of three, slowly back away from the master copy, and I promise to stop chewing and spitting out uour copies.”)
 While the LBD (Little Black Dress) is always en vogue, LBTE (Lots o’ Black Toner–Everywhere) is never in style–whether on one’s hands, face, or even backside.
 (The latter of which one might not discover until the end of the day–hypothetically speaking.)

 I said “-ish” because the paperless teacher can’t really sleep in.
 The time at the copier is traded for time on the computer, getting documents ready for delivery, culling good sources to share with the students, and organizing it all in a post with clear directions.
 (Aside: The teacher is still extremely vital in the paperless classroom; however, the sage on the stage has been replaced with the facilitator, as the teacher moves from group to group to check for understanding.)

 2. ABSENTEES DON’T LOSE MOMENTUM.
 When students are absent, they can check the designated space online* and complete the missed classwork without skipping a beat.
 Momentum is maintained, and upon their return, absentees no longer need to ask, “What did I miss yesterday?”
 In a recent survey, one of my students reflected on it this way:

 When I am absent from school or cannot come to class, I can get all my work, do it at home, and not fall behind!
 Having everything online means I can receive all assignments, even if I am not in class.